jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

  TIP:
 * Opening the **Session Trace** page initiates a new session that does a trace on the selected session.
 The grid displays **No Data** until such time that the session executes some SQL.
 The grid is populated with the SQL that occurs from the time the **Session Trace** page is opened.
-* You can use Dell SQL Optimizer (if installed) to tune the SQL of the selected session.
+* You can use SQL Optimizer (if installed) to tune the SQL of the selected session.
 To do this, select a row in the grid and click **Optimize SQL**.
 * To use the Session Trace functionality the version of SQL Server Management Tools installed on the Diagnostic Server is required to match the latest version of SQL Server monitored.
 When monitoring SQL Server 2012, SQL Server 2012 Management Tools are required.

 ### Session Locks